 What business books have inspired you?

-Ted Turner Citizen Turner and Virgin by Richard Branson and Good to Great by Jim Collins.
+The Virgin Way: Everything I know About Leadership by Richard Branson and Good to Great by Jim Collins.

 What is a recent purchase you have made that’s helped with your business?